-32200 ADVANCED PHOTOGRAPHY OPEN
+32200 ADVANCED PHOTOGRAPHY

-For students who have mastered basic photographic principles and processes.
+For students who have mastered the basic photographic principles and processes.
 Topics will include photographic lighting and filtration, photojournalism, documentary photography, advanced darkroom techniques, print finishing and display.
-Prerequisite: ART184
+Prerequisite: ART 184

-ART186 32200 PRINCIPLES OF DIGITAL PHOTOGRAPHY
+PRINCIPLES DIGITAL PHOTOGRAPHY

 Students will learn the basic principles of digital photography.
-Topics will include basic camera operation, composition, metering, computer tips and tricks, and shooting tips and tricks.
+Topics will include basic camera operation, composition, metering, computer tips and tricks and shooting tips and tricks.
 The digital camera in conjunction with the computer will become instruments to explore visual communication effectively.

-This course requires an SLR digital camera, minimum 5.0 megapixal, capable of interchangeable lenses.
+This course requires an SLR digital camera, minimum 5.0 megapixel, capable of interchangeable lenses.

-33000 DESIGN: EXPLORING ART MEDIA
+ART 195 33000 DESIGN: EXPLORING ART MEDIA GENERAL

-An introduction to basic techniques in media such as papermaking, clay, fibers and soft sculptures.
+An introduction to basic techniques in media such as paper-making, clay, fibers and soft sculptures.
 Students will explore a variety of traditional approaches to express a contemporary vision.